Stefan Martin

-Stefan Martin (born 17 November 1986) is a professional Australian rules footballer currently playing for the Western Bulldogs in the Australian Football League (AFL).
+Stefan Martin (born 17 November 1986) is a former professional Australian rules footballer who played for the Western Bulldogs, Brisbane Lions, and Melbourne in the Australian Football League (AFL).

 Early life

 Martin grew up in Berwick, the second child of optometrists Peter and Rosemary Martin.
 Alongside his older brother Tim and younger sister Karina he grew up playing basketball.
 He played junior basketball at an elite level, starting out with the strong Dandenong Rangers program and progressing to the Nunawading Spectres senior team in the ABA.
 Along with his academic merit, his basketball abilities earned him a scholarship at Haileybury College and in 2003, the same year Martin made the Australian under-20s representative side.
-He played a test series for Australia in New Zealand as a raw 17 year-old shooting guard.
+He played a test series for Australia in New Zealand as a raw 17-year-old shooting guard.
 Martin would graduate from Haileybury College with an entrance score of 99.75 in 2004 to finish in the top 40 Victorian students.
 He would go on in 2006 to study a science/law double degree.

 In 2006, while still playing basketball, Martin decided to give in to his mates and join them at amateurs football club, Old Haileybury.
 He was 19 and had never played a football game before.
 He shocked everyone when he arrived up to his first game with a slurpee and doughnut.
 Martin ended his first season by winning the under 19 best and fairest after polling 23 of a possible 24 votes, he had been given best on ground in eight of the nine games he played.
 Martin had an article written about him in the Herald Sun and some AFL clubs were interested in him, most notably Melbourne Football Club who invited him to train and although he was overlooked in the 2007, Martin was asked to play at the Demons' VFL affiliate side at the time, Sandringham, so they could watch his development.

 Martin started 2007 in Sandringham’s reserves, but was playing for the seniors as a ruckman soon after.
 He impressed enough to be selected in the VFL Under 23 South side.
 Later that year, much to his surprise, he was Melbourne's No. 3 pick in the 2008 pre-season draft.